williamedwards/autompc/README.md

 ## How to use AutoMPC?

-Check out are main_example [TODO] to see an overview of the AutoMPC workflow.
+Check out our main [example](examples/0_MainDemo.ipynb) to see an overview of the AutoMPC workflow.

 If you are interested, check out our [detailed examples](examples/readme.md) for more information on how to use the different parts of AutoMPC.